rajibrajkhowa/perf_degrade_resource_stress_test_suite/README.md

 2. If Git is not installed, then install it by running “apt install git”.

-3. Change the permissions of the three scripts by running:
+3. Change the permissions of the three scripts by changing directory to the folder and running:

         i.    chmod a+x main.sh
   	    ii.    chmod a+x net_perf_degrade.sh
   	    iii.   chmod a+x sys_perf_degrade.sh
   	    iv.    chmod a+x service_outage.sh
+  	    v.     chmod a+x service_status_check.sh to make changes to all files at once vi.
+Alternatively run chmod a+x *sh

 5. Run the “main.sh” script ./main.sh <number of runs>.
 Please use run value of no more than 5 as RAM degrades make the VM non-responsive.
 E.g. ./main 3 will run the degrades 3 times.